 How Does Online Reputation Management Work?

-Since the majority of users do not scroll past the first page (50.4 percent, to be exact) one ORM strategy is to push negative content off page one of your search results.
+Since the majority of users do not scroll past the first page, one ORM strategy is to push negative content off page one of your search results.
 This is achieved through a method called “suppression.”
 To suppress content, you want to create positive content that will show up on the first page of your search results.

 The more positive content you create, the further you can push back negative content (and the less likely people are to see the negative content).
 Only about 13 percent of internet users will view search results beyond four pages, so suppression can be nearly as effective as outright removal.

 One simple suppression tactic is to create social media accounts.
 When someone searches your name, your social media accounts will be the first results that appear.